matter-labs/zksync-cli/.github/CONTRIBUTING.md

 ## Questions?

-If you have questions, you can ask on our [zkSync Community Hub](https://github.com/zkSync-Community-Hub/zksync-developers/discussions).
+If you have questions, you can ask on our [ZKsync Community Hub](https://github.com/ZKsync-Community-Hub/zksync-developers/discussions).
 We're here to help!

 ## Thank You!